Getting around Puerto Rico

 Parking in Puerto Rico

 Parking in Puerto Rico is a pain.
 There is not a lot of parking in Old San Juan or Ponce and you seldom find large parking lots like in the states.
-In the smaller towns or along beaches it may be next to impossible to find a place to park on a weekend.
+In the smaller towns or along beaches it may be next to impossible to find a place to park on a weekend or during high season.